Deep inference of simulated strong lenses in ground-based surveys: Results

 The residuals in \myfigure{}~\ref{fig:1000uncertainties} show that the NPE model outperforms the BNN model in accuracy for all parameters.
 The NPE model is not highly accurate for $n$, but it is more accurate than the BNN model.
 For ($s_{e_1}$, $s_{e_2}$), ($l_{e_1}$, $l_{e_2}$), and ($\gamma_{1}$, $\gamma_{2}$), both NPE and BNN models are similarly precise and produce residuals of similar size.
 For those parameters, the NPE model residuals also have a longer tail than the BNN model, with slightly wider 95\% contours than the BNN.

-One interpretation for the difference in accuracy between the 5-parameter model and the 12-parameter model is related to the training set size and the parameter space volume.
+As mentioned in \S 6.2, we hypothesize that the difference in accuracy between the 5-parameter model and the 12-parameter model is related to the training set size and the parameter space volume.
 Despite increasing the training set size for the 12-parameter model to 800,000 images, the parameter space volume increases exponentially with the number of dimensions, outpacing the increase in training set size.
 Hence, the average sampling distance between points in the 12-parameter space is exponentially larger than that of the 1- and 5-parameter spaces, resulting in a less accurate model fit for the 12-parameter model.
 Despite the NPE method being more flexible than the BNN, it is still constrained by the size of the training set.
 Due to computational constraints, we were unable to increase the training set size above 800k images.
 This prohibits increasing the training set size to that required to maintain the same sampling distance as the 1- or even 5-parameter model; this is not the same distance metric as \myequation{}~\ref{eqn:distance_metric}.

 For the position parameters ($x_{\mathrm{c}}$, $y_{\mathrm{c}}$), both NPE and BNN models were accurate and unbiased.
 However, the BNN residuals exhibit significantly larger scatter (lower precision) than the NPE residuals, with the BNN's 68\% uncertainties being similar in size to the NPE model's 95\% uncertainties.
 The NPE model is unbiased for all the parameters except for $n$, which it underestimates by $\sim0.2$, although it is within the 68\% uncertainties.
 The BNN, however, is systematically biased for four parameters \einsteinrad, $m_s$, $R$, and $n$.
 The BNN overestimates \einsteinrad~and underestimates $m_s$, as evidenced by the peaks of the residuals shifted away from zero.
 The BNN performed worst on $R$ and $n$, overestimating the true values for more than 95\% of the test set.
 The BNN also overestimates $R$ by $>0.4$ arcsec and $n$ by 2.4.
 This poor performance is also reflected in the 'S'-shaped posterior coverage for these parameters in \myfigure{}~\ref{fig:poscoverage12param}.
 As hypothesized earlier, these are source light parameters, which have non-linear mappings to the observed image plane.
 The BNN model relies on normal distributions for its parameters and may not have enough flexibility to capture the true posterior distribution accurately.
 In comparison, the NPE was more accurate and precise in inferring the best-fit parameter values for all these parameters.